 - Though nothing comes of it, Ash says almost exactly this line to his medieval love interest Sheila in Army of Darkness when she tries to examine the mechanical gauntlet he's building.
 Ash goes on to chastise her with "your primitive intellect wouldn't understand alloys and compositions and... things with molecular structure," his voice trailing off as it becomes clear that he doesn't really understand any of it either.

 - In The Brink's Job, while robbing a gumball factory one of the thieves notices a door with a sign that says DO NOT OPEN THIS DOOR.
 Hilarity Ensues.

 - The Emergency Stop lever on Spaceball One is labeled "NEVER USE".

 - In The Rocketeer, when Cliff and Peavey first discover the stolen rocket-pack hidden in an airplane in the hangar, Peavey is examining the pack while Cliff holds one of its ignitions buttons, making Peavey say "I wouldn't touch that if I were you...", but he does, making the rocket-pack fly around the hangar.

 - Inverted in Space Jam.
 Near the end of the film, Michael Jordan comes in with a basketball and asks his fellow top athletes to touch it, but they initially refuse to, thinking it's some sort of trap.

 - One of the protagonists in Battleship is warned not to walk on and touch the giant mysterious floating structure.

 - Prometheus, to an incredible extent given that the crew are meant to be experienced scientists.
-The Cinema Snob remarked that you could retitle the film "Dude, Don't Touch That!
-The Movie".
+Brad Jones remarked during his Midnight Screenings of the film that you could retitle it "Dude, Don't Touch That: The Movie".

 - Special mention should go to Millbourn, who apparently thinks what is quite clearly an alien snake (and hissing like cobra), should be petted like a dog.